-Dr. Becker is a hematologist who treats people with blood disorders, leukemia, lymphoma, multiple myeloma, and myelodysplastic syndrome.
+Dr. Becker is a hematologist who treats people with blood disorders, leukemia, lymphoma and myelodysplastic syndrome.

 I believe it is a privilege to care for patients.
 It is important to be sensitive to their individual needs, and to treat them as I would want my family members to be treated.
 I enjoy seeing patients recover and witnessing the extraordinary support of their families.

 Plasma cell leukemia, acute myeloid leukemia, acute promyelocytic leukemia, acquired aplastic anemia, Faconi anemia, chronic myeloid leukemia, myelodysplastic syndrome and Gaucher disease.

 - Professor, Hematology Division, University of Washington School of Medicine

 - Residency: Beth Israel Hosp.
 (Boston/Harvard) Internal Medicine, 1987-1988

 - Fellowship: Yale University School of Medicine Hematology, 1988-1991

 Visit PubMed for a full listing of Dr. Becker's journal articles.

 As a child, Pamela Becker, MD, PhD, used to spend hours with her father, who was a pathologist, while he worked in his hematology laboratory and blood bank.
 By the age of nine, she knew she wanted to be a doctor.

 At 16, Dr. Becker attended a biochemistry summer program put on by the National Science Foundation.
 The year she graduated from high school, she volunteered at a local hospital and worked in the chemistry lab.
 And in college, she volunteered with the American Red Cross during a blizzard.